-RxSight®, Inc. (the "Company") is a Delaware corporation headquartered in Aliso Viejo, California with one wholly owned subsidiary located in Amsterdam, Netherlands.
-The wholly owned subsidiary has a registered branch in the United Kingdom and a wholly owned subsidiary located in Germany.
+RxSight®, Inc. (the "Company") is a Delaware corporation headquartered in Aliso Viejo, California with one wholly owned subsidiary located in Amsterdam, Netherlands ("RxSight, B.V.").
+The wholly owned subsidiary has a registered branch in the United Kingdom and a wholly owned subsidiary located in Germany ("RxSight GmbH").
 The Company is engaged in the research and development, manufacture and sale of light adjustable intraocular lenses used in cataract surgery along with capital equipment used with the lenses.

-The Company's products, which include the light adjustable lens ("LAL®") and a specially designed machine for delivering light to the eye, the Light Delivery Device ("LDDTM"), are approved by the United States ("U.S.") Food and Drug Administration ("FDA") primarily for sale in the U.S. and have regulatory approval in the U.S., Europe, Canada and Mexico.
+The Company's products, which include the Light Adjustable Lens® ("LAL®" and "LAL+TM"), collectively the ("LAL") and a specially designed machine for delivering light to the eye, the Light Delivery Device ("LDDTM"), are approved by the United States ("U.S.") Food and Drug Administration ("FDA") primarily for sale in the U.S. and have regulatory approval in the U.S., Europe, Canada and Mexico.
 The Company began marketing its products in 2019.
 The LAL is a premium intraocular lens ("IOL") which is partially reimbursable under Medicare.
 The Company competes with other IOLs in the premium market.